dludemann/test/content/bumble/bumble-for-guys.md

 ---
-title: 'What Does Bumble Look Like for Guys?'
+title: "What Does Bumble Look Like for Guys?"
 menu_grouping: Bumble Settings
 author: Shane White
 seo: